dmitryaleks/trading-simulator/README.md

 Create a new IAM user in AWS IAM menu.

+Grant Full S3 Access permissions to this user.

 Generate access keys for it (save key ID and secret key).

 ### Install AWS console command line client